adamsilver/fdpb/02-a-checkout-flow.md

 ### Number Input

-The number input (`input type="number"`) lets mobile users more easily type a number via a numeric keypad.
-On desktop the input will contain increment and decrement buttons called spinners which makes it easy to make small adjustments without having to select and type.
+The number input (`input type="number"`) lets mobile users more quickly type a number via a numeric keypad.
+On desktop, the input will contain increment and decrement buttons called spinners which makes it easy to make small adjustments without having to select and type.

 ![Numeric keyboard](./images/numeric-keyboard.png)

-You might then be thinking that the number input is appropriate for card number, expiry date and CVC number&mdash;after all, they are all made up of numbers.
+You might then be thinking that the number input is appropriate for the card number, expiry date, and CVC number—after all, they are all made up of numbers.
 But it's far more complicated than that.
 By looking at what the spec says, what browsers do and what users want, we can more easily determine when the number input is appropriate.

 Let's start with some definitions.
 Wikipedia says that:

 > A number is a mathematical object used to count, measure, and label. [...] numerals are often used for labels (as with telephone numbers), for ordering (as with serial numbers), and for codes (as with ISBNs).

-This is how most of us think of numbers.
-We use them to count and measure.
-But we also use numbers to represent dates and codes.
-But the HTML specification only agrees in part with this definition.
+Most of us think of numbers this way.
+We use them to count and measure, but equally, we use them to in dates and codes.
+However, the HTML specification only agrees in part with this definition.
 It says that:

 > `type=number` is not appropriate for input that happens to only consist of numbers but isn’t strictly speaking a number.
 If it doesn’t make much sense to use number with spinners, `type=text` is probably the right choice (possibly with a pattern attribute).

 In other words, numbers and digits are different.
-Numbers are used to represent an amount of something such as:
+Numbers  represent an amount of something such as:

-- my age (announced “thirty four years old”)
+- my age (announced “thirty-four years old”)
-- the price of an apple (announced “forty five pence”)
+- the price of an apple (announced “forty-five pence”)
 - the time it took me to cook breakfast (announced “ten mins”)

-Conversly, digits are sometimes used to represent the other things such as:
+Conversely, digits might be used for dates and codes such as:

-- birth date (“nineteenth of June, eineteen eighty three”)
+- birth date (“nineteenth of June, nineteen eighty-three”)
 - pin code (“eight, double five, three, two, six”)

-Pay close attention to the way the numbers and digits are announced.
-There's quite a difference.
-And now that we understand these differences, we can look at how some browsers treat number inputs and why we might perceive these treatments as bugs when they're not.
+There is a difference between the way these values are announced.
+Understanding this helps us see why we might perceive the way some browsers implement the number input are not bugs—though they may seem to be at first.

 For example, IE11 and Chrome will ignore non-numeric input such as a letter or a slash.
 Some older versions of iOS will automatically convert “1000” to “1,000”.
 Safari 6 strips out leading zeros.
-Each of these examples seem undersirable, but none of them stop users from entering a real number easily.
+Each example seems undesirable, but none of them stop users from entering numbers.

 Some numbers contain a decimal point such as a price; other numbers are negative which need a minus sign.
 Unfortunately, some browsers don't provide buttons for these symbols on the keypad.
-If that wasn't enough some desktop versions of Firefox will round up very large numbers.
+If that wasn't enough some desktop versions of Firefox will round up huge numbers.

 In these cases, it's safer to use a regular text box to avoid excluding users unnecessarily.
 Remember users are still able to type numbers this way it's just that the buttons are a smaller.
 And to soften the blow a little bit, the numeric keyboard can be triggered for iOS users by using the pattern attribute as shown below.